linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 4. Jenkins will be used mainly through the newer [Blue Ocean](https://jenkins.io/projects/blueocean/) web interface.

-5. The Workstation and the remote Linode will need Docker installed beforehand, please read our [guide](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment) for detailed instructions.
+5. The workstation and the remote Linode will each need Docker installed beforehand.
+See our [guide](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment) for detailed instructions.

 6. For the purpose of this guide only a Jenkins Master Server will be used.